Julia Barfield, Marks Barfield Architects with Kai Strehlke, Blumer Lehmann, UK/Germany

 Our Call for Work was open for submissions of built or partially built projects by individuals or collaborators in academia, practice and industry.
 We welcomed submissions that examine how the latest digital design and fabrication technologies are enabling new creative and construction opportunities, and the many novel techniques being developed to bridge the difficult gap that exists between digital modeling and its realisation.

-The submissions will be reviewed by a panel of experts and those selected will be featured in the FABRICATE publication.
-A smaller selection of projects will be presented at the conference.
+We received over 220 submissions of exceptional quality from 37 countries.
+The submissions were reviewed by a panel of experts and 32 projects are accepted for the FABRICATE publication, 20 of which will be presented live at the conference.

 Dean in the School of Design, Swinburne University, Melbourne